Dimple96-web/React/Notes/JNotes.md

 1. Even before a variable is assigned value 7, variable a is given a memory space and given as undefined.
 2. Undefined is not empty, its just a place holder.
 We can assign value to it anytime in the code.
-3. Javascript is a loosly coupled programming language.
+3. Javascript is a loosly typed programming language.
 Can assign any type of data to a variable (Weakly typed language).
 4. Dont do "a = undefined".
+Not a good practice.

 # The Scope Chain, Scope and Lexical Environment